capejs/capejs/content/resource_agents.md

 * `singular`: a boolean value that specifies if the resource is singular or not.
    Resources are called 'singular' when they have a URL without ID.
    Default is `false`.
+* `formName`: the name of form with which the users edit the properties of the resource.
+Default is `undefiend`.
+  When the `formName` option is not defined, the name is derived from the `resourceName` property, e.g. `user` if the resource name is `user`.
 * `paramName`: the name of parameter to be used when the `object` property is initialized and the request parameter is constructed.
   Default is undefiend.